kondoumh/sbe/README.md

 An unofficial [Scrapbox](https://scrapbox.io) Desktop App by Electron.

 ## Features
-- Open page in new tab (Windows: Ctrl + click / macOS: Cmd + click)
+- Open page in new tab via context menu or Ctrl(Cmd) + click
 - Open top page in new tab
 - Duplicate current page in new tab
 - Open url with default web browser